an-dr/abcmake/README.md

 ## Public Functions

-*The module provides three powerful functions, fully compatible with the standard CMake.*
+The module provides several powerful functions to work with the source code as a set of portable interdependent components.

 ### add_main_component